teor2345/privcount/test/README.markdown

 ## Running the test

+This test script installs the latest version of privcount, and then runs all the steps listed below, terminating all the privcount processes after the tally server produces a results file:

+    ./run_test.sh

 Start the event server that will supply events to the data collector:

     privcount inject --simulate --port 20003 --log events.txt